Affordable Housing Solution: Manufactured Homes

 Manufactured Housing Already Provides Housing for Millions of People

-There are 8.5 million manufactured homes in the U.S. That’s nearly 10 percent of the nation’s housing stock, according to the Manufactured Housing Institute.
-Those who live in manufactured housing have a median household income of just under $30,000 per year.
+There are 8.2 million manufactured homes in the U.S. That’s nearly 6 percent of the nation’s housing stock.
+Those who live in manufactured housing have a median household income of roughly $35,000 per year.

-The cost to rent a manufactured home with land in a land-lease community averages between $844 and $935 per month in many parts of the country.
-That’s in line with the monthly housing cost of $852 a month that a full-time worker making the average wage earned by a renter can afford, according to a 2017 National Low-Income Housing Coalition (NLIHC) report.
+The cost to rent a manufactured home with land in a land-lease community averages $900 per month in many parts of the country.
+That’s in line with the monthly housing cost of $1,144 a month that a full-time worker making the average wage earned by a renter can afford, according to a 2022 National Low-Income Housing Coalition (NLIHC) report.
 That number assumes that the worker pays 30 percent of their income on housing.

 A worker earning the average wage does not have many other housing choices.
-In comparison, the average rent on a one-bedroom apartment was $892 a month in 2017.
+In comparison, the average rent on a one-bedroom apartment was $1,105 a month in 2022.
 Families have even fewer choices.
-A two-bedroom apartment was $1,103, according to the Fair Market Rents kept by the U.S. Department of Housing and Urban Development.
+A two-bedroom apartment was $1,342, according to the NLIHC.

 A person working full-time who earns the federal minimum wage can only afford to pay $377 a month on their housing, according to NLIHC.
-In only 12 counties in the U.S. can that worker afford to pay the rent on a rental home with one bedroom.
+In only 9% of all U.S. counties (274 counties out of more than 3,000 nationwide, not including Puerto Rico) can a full-time minimum-wage worker afford a one-bedroom rental home at fair market rent.
 Realistically, that means that in most parts of the country, workers either pay more than 30 percent of their income on housing and scrimp on other necessities, or work more than 40 hours a week, or double up with roommates or family members who help pay for their housing.

 The problem is getting worse.
 The cost of housing continues to rise faster than wages.
-Between 2000 and 2015, the number of people living below the federal poverty line soared from 33.8 million to 47.7 million.
+As of 2021, the number of people living below the federal poverty line soared to 37.9 million.
 The largest and fastest increases in poverty have occurred in medium-density areas outside urban core areas, in low-density areas on the urban fringe and in rural areas, according to the Harvard Joint Center for Housing.

 Housing costs are rising in part because of simple supply and demand.
-Single-family residential construction in the past decade has added fewer units to the housing stock than in any 10-year period dating back to 1968.
+While single-family residential construction in the past decade has been increasing, it still lags behind both resident need and demand.
 Construction of smaller, less expensive “starter” homes is particularly low.

 The manufactured housing industry is building more homes in response to the demand – but nowhere near enough to meet the nation’s affordable housing needs.
 Manufactured home production has increased for eight straight years.
-Almost 93,000 new manufactured homes were shipped across the U.S. in 2017, about a 15 percent increase over 2016, according to MHI.
+Almost 113,000 new manufactured homes were shipped across the U.S. in 2022, roughly 11 percent if new single-family home starts, according to MHI.

 Some Local Communities Restrict Manufactured Housing